 - you are likely to have sex even if you don’t have contraceptives;

-- your physical or mental health are likely to suffer without contraception.
+- your physical or mental health is likely to suffer without contraception.

 Can I get my own Medicare card?